geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex10_Power_BI_report.md

 19. A **Navigator** window opens that provides a list of tables from the SharePoint data source that is used by the Service Desk Ticketing system.
 In the list of tables that appear in the left-hand pane, select the check box to the left of **Service Desk Requests**.
 The details for this table will then appear on the right side of the window.
 If the details for this table do not appear, select the **Refresh** icon on the top right corner of the navigator window.
 ‎
-‎**Note:** If you click on **Service Desk Requests** but do NOT select the check box, the details for the table will display in Preview mode on the right, and the buttons at the bottom of the screen will be disabled.
+‎**Note:** If you select **Service Desk Requests** but do NOT select the check box, the details for the table will display in Preview mode on the right, and the buttons at the bottom of the screen will be disabled.
 Since you want the buttons enabled, you must select the check box to the left of **Service Desk Requests**.
 ‎
-‎**Important:** Even though the **Load** button is highlighted by default, **do NOT select it or press Enter - in fact, do NOT select any of the buttons at the bottom of the page!!** There are a couple of fields that need to be manipulated first before you load them into the Power Query editor.
+‎**Important:** Even though the **Load** button is highlighted by default, **do NOT select it or press Enter - in fact, do NOT select any of the buttons at the bottom of the page at this time!!** There are a couple of fields that need to be manipulated first before you load them into the Power Query editor.
 You will do that in the next step.

 20. In the detail pane on the right side of the **Navigator** window, select the scroll bar at the bottom of the window and scroll to the right to view the data.
 While you will scroll past many fields that you will probably not recognize, look for the fields that are part of your SharePoint list.
 ‎